mE-uMAr/fastapi-crons/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in FastAPI Crons, please email security@meharumar.codes instead of using the issue tracker.
+If you discover a security vulnerability in FastAPI Crons, please email contact@meharumar.codes instead of using the issue tracker.

 Please include:
 - Description of the vulnerability